vMatheusCouto/vMatheusCouto/README.md

 # START

-## I'm Matheus Couto, a programmer studiyng to always improve more!
+## I'm Matheus Couto, a programmer studying to always improve more!

 Developer at: